varkxel/varkxel.github.io/utopia/entry4.md

 As different climates in the real world are caused by different phenomena, I decided that an abstract class design for the biomes would be best.
+Each different spawning method would have its own implementation extending the abstract class.
+These spawning methods would then be ordered in a list, that are executed in order overwriting the map.

+I have implemented two spawning methods for now to start with:
+* A global spawn rule, that overwrites the entire map.
+* A noise spawn rule, that overwrites the map above or below a given threshold.

-This would also allow for easy further extension in the future.
+This implementation will also allow for easy further extension in the future.